-The wemic looks like a lion with a Humanoid upper torso where the lion's head would be.
-Wemics society is much like that of their lion counterparts, living in prides in savannah areas, hunting wild animals.
+A Leonen looks like a lion with a Humanoid upper torso where the lion's head would be.
+Leonen society not much unlike that of their lion counterparts, living in prides in savannah or mountain areas, hunting wild animals.

 Minotaur